hadifalex/hadifalex.github.io/index.md

 # Alexandros Alampounti
 _Data Visualisation & Machine Learning_

-Welcome!
-I'm a data scientist with a background in physics and neuroscience, specialising in turning complex data into clear, actionable insights.
+I have a background in physics and neuroscience, specialising in turning complex data into clear, actionable insights.
 This page showcases selected data visualisations and dashboards.

 ---